scharris/sqljson-query/docs/query-specifications.md

           collectionName: "foos",
           table: 'foo',
           // ...
-          // (This custom join condition is not necessary if a proper foreign key constraint is defined on barId.)
+          // (This custom match condition is not necessary if a proper foreign key constraint is defined on barId.)
-          customJoinCondition: {equatedFields: [{childField: 'barId', parentPrimaryKeyField: 'id'}]}
+          customMatchCondition: {equatedFields: [{childField: 'barId', parentPrimaryKeyField: 'id'}]}
         }
       ]
     }